 Your Florida Divorce - What To Expect

 Divorce is a major life transition that affects every family member and brings about the need for significant life restructuring.
-Many people going through divorce find this transition the most difficult change of their adult lives.
-The impact of divorce can be momentous because divorce affects us psychologically, socially, financially, logistically, physically, and legally.
+Many people report that divorce was the most challenging transition of their adult lives.
+The impact can be monumental because divorce affects us psychologically, socially, financially, logistically, physically, and legally.
 This means that along with your legal divorce, you may experience adjustments and shifts in every aspects of your life.
-In fact, many divorcing people find that they experience psychological, social, financial, logistical and physical divorces along with their legal divorce.
-The courts only usher you through the legal aspect of your divorce.
-Leaving other aspects of your life unaddressed during divorce they can cloud reality and foster unrealistic expectations about what the courts can do.
+The courts can only usher you through the legal aspect of divorce; these leaves other life shifts unaddressed and in chaos.
+In addition, unrealistic expectations about what the courts can do often cloud reality and pave the way for long term resentment and disappointment.
 To better understand what can and cannot happen in court remember that:

 - Court TV shows are for entertainment and do not portray the realities and complexities of the system, especially the complicated rules of evidence.